During the winter months, when winter squash is abundant, this is one of my favorite go-to meals.

 Latkes, or potato pancakes, are traditionally made with grated potatoes, but this simple switch ups the nutrient content quite a bit (and makes them even more delicious, in my opinion).
-You can top the latkes with a dash of raw sour cream if you’d like.
+You can top the latkes with a dollop of raw sour cream if you’d like.

-Butternut squash is rich in antioxidants, b-vitamins like folate, vitamin c and potassium.
+Butternut squash is rich in antioxidants, B vitamins like folate, vitamin C, and potassium.
 Its bright orange color comes from carotenoids, which are protective against heart disease.
 Butternut squash is also very inexpensive in the fall and winter when it is in season and has a distinctive and delicious flavor.

 Butternut Latkes, a Simple Healthy Meal…

 This meal can be made in about 30 minutes and is kid-approved (especially the latkes!).

 Consider making extra latkes for breakfast leftovers!
 This recipe is made to serve 2-3 so double or triple if your family is bigger.

 The butternut squash is a great contrast to the balsamic glazed steak.
 I typically serve this with some greens or steamed broccoli to round out a perfect health meal.